unofficial-skills/Alpha-Tube/README.md

 The skill is a module based system to simplify adding additional functionality.

-Setup will be avalible soon at: https://alpha-video.andrewstech.me/setup
+Setup will be avalible soon [here](https://alpha-video.andrewstech.me/setup/)